niyambhat/knowledgehub/docs/Web Development Catalogue/SPA.md

 # React project from scratch

-Reference: Building Modern Projects with React by Shaun Wisel
+Reference: Creating a React App from scratch

 ## What does React offer?
 - Provides a straightforward and powerful way to render data in the user's browser.
 - Efficiently updates the user interface in response to changes in the underlying data.
 - Provides little guidance on how to load, store, and manipulate this data, allowing developers flexibility to choose the best approach for their applications.